 Bronze Age European Sword

 An ancient Bronze Age European bronze sword of the Donauland type.
-The two-edged blade has a bulging middle rib, a flat punched hilt tongue with beveled edges, and punched holes at the crossing.
+The double edged blade has a pronounced mid-rib, a flat punched hilt tongue with beveled edges, and punched holes for securing the hilt.

 Middle Bronze Age, Central Europe.